tracy-git123/tracy-git123.github.io/essays/netflix_essay.md

 I think TV and movies are great ways to explore new perspectives and places and venture out of your comfort zone with relative ease and at a low cost.
 I’ve truly enjoyed going off the beaten path of Hollywood and being immersed in strange new contexts and storylines.

 It’s awesome to see the incredible amount of non-American content Netflix has available.
 I have managed to watch several Brazilian, South African and Kenyan titles but most bizarrely 2023 has been the year of Australian content for me.
-I particularly enjoyed the funny Gen-X show _Why Are You Like This?_ and the dry-humor from _Fisk_ which might make you nostalgic for _The Office_ (IMO George has cemented his place as an iconic receptionist next to Pam.)
+I particularly enjoyed the funny Gen-X show _Why Are You Like This?_ and the dry humor from _Fisk_ which might make you nostalgic for _The Office_ (IMO George has cemented his place as an iconic receptionist next to Pam.)
 An honourable mention must also go to the migrant-drama _Stateless_ for excellent acting and gripping story-telling.

 Looking at the data through a language lens, most of what I watched was unremarkably in English.
 What I did notice is that it seems any foreign-language content I watch seems to overlap with the languages I am juggling in Duolingo.
 I’m always so impressed by the movies that come out of Kenya for how gritty and real they are. _Veve_ in particular had a tight and compelling story paired with some excellent acting performances - who knew Savara from _Sauti Sol_ could act like that and seamlessly weave singing into his character, genius.
 Although I was almost completely reliant on the subtitles I still enjoyed the French comedy _Nothing to Hide_ (also can someone explain to me if all foreign-language films have an English title?
 Because that would mean we are most certainly judging a book by its cover, no?)